Vonage/vonage-dotnet-sdk/README.md

 Installation:
 -------------
-To use the client library you'll need to have [created a Nexmo account][signup].
+To use the client library you'll need to have a created [Nexmo account][signup].

 To install the C# client library using NuGet: